West Line, Chennai Suburban

-The West line of Chennai Suburban Railway is the second longest line running west from Chennai Central (Madras Central) to Jolarpet covering a distance of 213 km.
-Suburban services terminate at Arakkonam and MEMU services run to Jolarpet.
-As of 2009, around 400,000 commuters travel every day on the 171 suburban services operated in the Arakonam-Chennai section.
+The West line of Chennai Suburban Railway is the second longest line running west from MGR Chennai Central (Madras Central) to Jolarpettai covering a distance of 213 km.
+Suburban services terminate at Tiruttani and MEMU services run to Jolarpettai.
+As of 2009, around 400,000 commuters travel every day on the 171 suburban services operated in the Arakkonam-Chennai central section.